LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 ```

 ```
-## [1] 1.318843
+## [1] 1.016839
 ```

 And one more thing: remember that the officer wanted to be 99% confident, and this means that the significance level would be set at $\alpha$ = 0.01 and not $\alpha$ = 0.05 (this is if we are 95% confident; 1 - 0.95 = 0.05).
-IN our example, though, our p-value is greater than the alpha level, so we fail to reject the null hypothesis.
+In our example, though, our p-value is greater than the alpha level, so we fail to reject the null hypothesis.

 <br>
 <br>